Candle Making Guides

 Most beginner candle problems come down to a short list of causes: the wrong wick, poor temperature control, or a burn that never established a full melt pool.
 Once you know which symptom points to which mistake, most batches are recoverable.
 This guide covers the most common soy-wax failures, how to rescue them, and which checks stop the same issue repeating.
 If you’re just starting out, you might find our guide to choosing wax helpful.

-Candle Pouring Temperature Guide: Fixing Sinkholes & Frosting in the UK
+Candle Pouring Temperature UK: Fix Sinkholes & Frosting First Time

-Candle Pouring Temperature Guide: Fixing Sinkholes & Frosting in the UK
+Candle Pouring Temperature UK: Fix Sinkholes & Frosting First Time

 This post contains affiliate links.
 If you buy via these links we may earn a small commission at no extra cost to you.